Admitting now

 • 02

-Where buprenorphine is clinically unsuitable, methadone induction is used under the same psychiatric supervision and monitoring.
+Where support is clinically unsuitable, clinical observation is used under the same psychiatric supervision and monitoring.

 • 03